pratyushjain99/Project4-pratyusj/README.md

 - **Task 1 Due: Sunday November 6, 11:59pm**
 - **Task 2 Due: Friday November 18, 11:59pm**

-### Project Topics: Mobile to Cloud application
+## Project Topics: Mobile to Cloud application

 This project has 2 tasks:
 - Task 0 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to use in your project.
 - Task 1 will build on _Lab 3 - Creating Containers and Deploying to the Cloud_ and _Lab 8 - Android Lab_.
 You will design and build a distributed application consisting of a mobile application, a web service that communicates with a RESTful web service in the cloud, and a dashboard that displays logging and simple analytics about your application.

-### Task 1: Design your Application and Demonstrate Feasibility
+## Task 1: Demonstrate Project Feasibility

 The goal of this task is to develop an idea for your application, and demonstrate the feasibility of using a 3rd party API and a database-as-a-service.